Sunday, November 02, 2025

 At CatholicSmile, we’ve built a whole set of resources around this idea — including:

-If you’re looking to deepen your family’s Advent journey — and extend it through to Epiphany — I’m excited to announce my upcoming book: From The Jesse Tree to Epiphany.
+If you’re looking to deepen your family’s Advent journey — and carry it through the joy of Christmas to the wonder of Epiphany — I’m thrilled to share my upcoming book: From The Jesse Tree to Epiphany.

-This resource builds on the Jesse Tree tradition and carries the story forward into the fullness of Christmas: the visit of the Magi, the Baptism of the Lord, and the revelation of Emmanuel to the nations.
-It offers rhymes, reflections, and beautiful illustrations to walk your family from the anticipation of Advent all the way to the feast of Epiphany.
+Building on the beloved Jesse Tree tradition, this resource traces the story of salvation from God’s promises in Scripture to the birth of Jesus.
+It includes the visit of the Magi, celebrating Christ’s revelation to the nations, and offers rhymes and beautiful illustrations to walk your family from the anticipation of Advent to the feast of Epiphany.

 Together, we’re not just marking days—we’re making meaning.
-We’re gathering around the tree of salvation and welcoming the Branch of Jesse, coming to blossom.
+We gather around the tree of salvation and welcome the Branch of Jesse, coming to blossom.

-May your home be filled this Advent with watching, wondering, waiting—and may the Jesse Tree become a beloved way for your family to live the story of grace until the Babe of Bethlehem becomes the King of hearts.
+May your home be filled this Advent with watching, wondering, and waiting—and may the Jesse Tree become a cherished way for your family to live the story of grace until the Babe of Bethlehem is revealed to all.

 — Rebecca